 Parent’s instinctual response: You’ll be fine, there’s nothing to worry about.
 You always make friends easily and do so well in school.

-Now let’s take a closer look at this response…. your child says he/she’s worried and you respond that your child is fine and has nothing to worry about it = NOT LISTENING and then the parent goes on to be super positive in an attempt to make any discomfort go away = good intentions by the parent, but the child didn’t ask for a quick fix solution!
+Now let’s take a closer look at this response…. your child says they’re worried and you respond that your child is fine and has nothing to worry about it = NOT LISTENING and then the parent goes on to be super positive in an attempt to make any discomfort go away = good intentions by the parent, but the child didn’t ask for a quick fix solution!

 Result: Child no longer feels inclined to share uncomfortable feelings with parent.